Best Budgeting Apps in the UK

 Let’s continue with the £2,000 net monthly income example we used above.
 Using the 50/30/20 budget rule, you will allocate £1,000 to your needs, £600 to your wants and £400 to your savings and extra debt.

 To make it easy for you to understand, we have included a simple 50/30/20 budget calculator below.
-Use the budget calculator to quickly estimate how much of your monthly income to allocate to needs, wants and savings.
+Use the budget calculator to quickly estimate how much of your monthly income you need to allocate to your needs, wants, and savings.

 50/30/20 Budget Calculator